Lean Programming Interfaces for Classic Graphics

 DrawTriangleStripTwoTex(State3D *state, float* vertices, uint32_t numvertices,

 Like the corresponding ...OneTex versions, with the following exceptions.
-The vertices array is a rectangular array of vertices, where each vertex takes up ten float values: the x-, y-, and z-coordinates; the normal vector’s X, Y, and Z components; the texture coordinates (U and V) for texture1; and the texture coordinates for texture2.
-The number of floats pointed to must equal 10 times numvertices.
+Each vertex block has ten float values: the x-, y-, and z-coordinates; the normal vector’s X, Y, and Z components; the texture coordinates (U and V) for texture1; and the texture coordinates for texture2.
 These functions are suggested here because some games from the late 1990s rely on so-called light-map textures and two-texture blending rather than in-game lighting calculations.

-This is far from a complete list of useful 3-D drawing functions; there may be others, but the goal is to define only those functions and 3-D capabilities actually used by video games in the 1990s and earlier.
+This is far from a complete list of useful 3-D drawing functions; there may be others, but the goal is to define a compact set of functions supporting only those 3-D capabilities actually used by video games in the 1990s and earlier.

 Any copyright to this page is released to the Public Domain.
 In case this is not possible, this page is also licensed under Creative Commons Zero.